-Metro Vancouver’s only drive-in theatre, the Twilight Drive-In Theatre in Langley is a great place to watch popular movies on a big screen from your car.
+Metro Vancouver’s only drive-in theatre, the Twilight Drive-In Theatre in Langley was once a great place to watch popular movies on a big screen from your car.

-Note: The Twilight Drive-In Theatre screens its final movies in 2024 after which the cinema closes permanently.
-The theatre opens in mid-February this year.
+Note: The Twilight Drive-In Theatre screened its final movies in 2024 and is now permanently closed.

 The Twilight Drive-In Theatre

-The place features a huge screen that is large enough for even folks at the back of the parking lot to see the movie clearly.
-The screen is 20 feet off the ground and 40 feet high by 94 feet wide.
+The place featured a huge screen that was large enough for even people at the back of the parking lot to see the movie clearly.
+The screen was 20 feet off the ground and 40 feet high by 94 feet wide.

-At the theatre, the gates open about 45 minutes prior to the first show to allow moviegoers time to find parking and get settled.
-The place opens again 30 minutes prior to the second film.
+When it was still operational, the gates to the theatre opened about 45 minutes prior to the first show to allow moviegoers time to find parking and get settled.
+The place opened again 30 minutes prior to the second film.

-An over-the-air FM radio is required to hear the movie.
-Either your car radio or a battery-powered radio will function.
-The theatre does not have any radios available for rent.
+An over-the-air FM radio was required to hear the movie.
+Either your car radio or a battery-powered radio would do.
+The theatre did rent any radios.

 MOVIES AT FLYOVER CANADA